BOEM25/The-Bot/README.md

 This is just another general bot repository trying to incorperate a bunch of features into **one** functioning bot, except for moderation.
 Because moderation is hard and there are already a bunch of great bots for that.

+If you have any ideas for this project, you can fork it and add them to the [todo.md](./todo.md) and/or code them yourself and make a pull request :).

 ## Config file

 ### Token